-Worried About Exercise to Relieve Back Pain?
-Here is some advice on what to do
+Worried About Exercising to Relieve Back Pain?
+Here is what to do.

-For many, the idea of exercising to relieve lower back pain is not welcoming to them.
-There are many valid reasons for not wanting to consider exercise.
-These reasons should be respected as not all of us are able to embrace the possibility of exercising at any given time.
+The idea of exercising to relieve pain is not exactly well received.
+You probably have many valid reasons for not wanting to consider it.
+Your reasons should be respected as not everyone can embrace the need for exercising at any given time.

 Misconceptions about exercise for back issues